francescazhang92/510-FinalProject/README.md

 It contains the news regarding COVID-19 from newscatcher API, through the endpoint "https://covid-19-news.p.rapidapi.com/v1/covid".

+With each individual news obtained, after unpacking its json form, its title, summary, and published_date are preserved.

 Due to the API's bandwidth restriction, only a limited amount of data can be retrieved every minute.
 Thus, this data collection process for 10000 entries could take about thirty minutes or more.